cthorax/Wrestlebot/README.md

 TO DO:
 basically all of it for the 3.0 version

-1. update scrape method - in progress
+1. update scrape method                     - DONE
-2. define method to build model (linear)
+2. define method to build model (linear)    - in progress
-3. define method to save / load model
+3. define method to save / load model       - in progress
-3. define method to query model
+3. define method to query model             - in progress
-4. define method to get info from MongoDB
+4. define method to get info from MongoDB   - in progress
-5. a ridiculous amount of testing
+5. a ridiculous amount of testing           - not started
-6. define method to build model (deep)
+6. define method to build model (deep)      - not started
-7. define method to build model (wide+deep)
+7. define method to build model (wide+deep) - not started
-8. define method to simultaneusly build models and choose the best one
+8. define method to compared models         - not started